armory/documentation/_spinnaker_user_guides/plugin-creators.md

 ```

 **SimpleStage Context**
 Context is used within the stage itself.
-In this example, the maxWaitTime can be added here.
+In this example, the maxWaitTime will be added here.
 ```
 @Data
 class Context {